Joanna Hiffernan: Artist's model

-Whistler first met the 17-year-old Jo Hiffernan in 1860 while she was at a studio in Rathbone Place, and in about 1861 began a six-year relationship with her, during which period she modeled for some of his most famous paintings.
-Physically striking, Hiffernan's personality was even more impressive.
-Whistler's biographers and friends, the Pennells, wrote of her, She was not only beautiful.
+Whistler first met the 17-year-old Jo Hiffernan in 1860 while she was at a studio in Rathbone Place, and in about 1861 began a six-year relationship with her, during which period she modelled for some of his most famous paintings.
+Physically striking, Hiffernan's was also personable.
+Whistler's biographers and friends, the Pennells, wrote of her, "She was not only beautiful.
 She was intelligent, she was sympathetic.
-She gave Whistler the constant companionship he could not do without.
+She gave Whistler the constant companionship he could not do without."

 Whistler's family did not approve of Hiffernan.
 Unmarried artists' models, and especially those who posed nude, were considered at that time to be little better than prostitutes.
-However, Hiffernan seems only to have modeled for friends, so perhaps the objections to her made by Whistler's family were based more on social class than on Hifferman's personal character.
+However, Hiffernan seems to have modelled only for friends, so perhaps the objections to her made by Whistler's family were based more on social class than on Hifferman's personal character.
 When Whistler's mother visited from America in 1864, alternative accommodation had to be found for Hiffernan, who also seems to have been the cause of Whistler's quarrel with Alphonse Legros in 1863.

-She was in France with Whistler during the summer of 1861, and while in Paris during the winter of 1861–62 she sat for Symphony in White, No. I: The White Girl at a studio in Boulevard des Batignolles and in 1864–65 she posed for Symphony in White, No. 2: The Little White Girl.
-It is possible that this is when she met Whistler's friend and fellow artist, Gustave Courbet, for whom she later modeled.
-Although there are some that think Hiffernan was the model for Courbet's L'Origine du monde, which depicts a nude woman's vulva; the majority of expert opinion is that the model was Constance Quéniaux, a dancer and courtesan.
+She was in France with Whistler during the summer of 1861, and while in Paris during the winter of 1861–62 she sat for Symphony in White, No. I: The White Girl at a studio in Boulevard des Batignolles, and in 1864–65 she posed for Symphony in White, No. 2: The Little White Girl.
+It is possible that this is when she met Whistler's friend and fellow artist, Gustave Courbet, for whom she later modelled.
+Although there are some that think Hiffernan was the model for Courbet's L'Origine du monde, which depicts a nude woman's vulva, the majority of expert opinion is that the model was Constance Quéniaux, a dancer and courtesan.